Traditional toast to continue outside historic New Orleans home that burned

 NEW ORLEANS- As in New Orleans Fashion, The Rex Organization announced in a statement Thursday that they plan to continue with the ceremonial toast at 2525 St. Charles this year.

-2525 St. Charles is the location of a three-story Victorian-style mansion was engulfed in flames Wednesday morning.
+That address is the location of a three-story Victorian-style mansion that was engulfed in flames Wednesday morning.
 The home has been a toasting point along the route for the Rex parade since 1907.

 The crew announced in a statement released by WWL that they plan to continue with the tradition.